Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/software_requirements_specification.md

     3. ACCF3: The "Log out" button on the "Profile" screen shall redirect the user to the opening screen when clicked.

 # Non-Functional Requirements
+1. General
+    1. GNF1: Database interactions (e.g., logging in; saving a budget) shall take no longer than 10 seconds.
+    2. GNF2: All screens within the app shall be connected to one another (i.e., no screen shall be completely isolated).
+    3. GNF3: The graphical user interface shall appear similarly across different platforms.

-1. Create New Budget
+3. Create New Budget
     1. CBNF1: A remote database containing the user's saved budget information shall be associated with their account.
     2. CBNF2: One active user shall not be able to intentionally or unintentionally modify the saved budget information of another user.
     3. CBNF3: To save storage space, a user shall not be able to have more than 12 monthly budgets at a time.

-2. Add Income/Expense
+4. Add Income/Expense
     1. IENF1: The "Date" input field shall be formatted in such a way that the values it receives can be accurately represented across various platforms (e.g., Android, iOS, Windows, Mac).
+    2. IENF2: Expenses shall be stored as negative numbers in the database.

-3. Transaction History
+5. Transaction History
-    1. THNF1: All of a user's transactions (i.e., income/expenses) shall be preserved in their database (i.e., they shall never be deleted)
+    1. THNF1: All of a user's transactions (i.e., income/expenses) shall be preserved in their database (i.e., they shall never be deleted).

-5. Loan Payment Planner
+6. Loan Payment Planner
-    1. LPNF1: The feature shall not be integrated with the database of user accounts; all its functions can be performed locally.
+    1. LPNF1: The feature shall not be integrated with the database of user accounts; all its functions shall be performed locally.
+    2. LPNF2: Computation shall take no longer than three (3) seconds to complete.

-6. Login
+7. Login
-    1. ACCNF1: The user account database shall not allow there to be more than one account with the same email address.
+    1. ACCNF1: The user account database shall not allow there to be more than one account with the same username.
-    2. ACCNF2: The user account database shall be remote (i.e., not included in a local download of the application).
+    2. ACCNF2: The user account database shall be remote (i.e., it shall not included in a local download of the application).
     3. ACCNF3: The user account database shall allow users to access their budget information via multiple devices (e.g., an iPhone and a Windows computer).
+    4. ACCNF4: User passwords shall be hashed when stored in the database.